strontic/strontic.github.io/xcyclopedia/library/regedit.exe-08D8384279EB3E25242B270860193E1C.md

 ## Possible Misuse

 *The following table contains possible examples of `regedit.exe` being misused.
-While `regedit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `regedit.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --